MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/types-of-events-for-extensibility.md

 ### OnBefore/OnAfter Events

-`OnBefore/After` events vary in terms of quality, depending on where they're implemented.
+`OnBefore/After` events vary in terms of quality, depending on where they're implemented. <!--what do they do?-->

 `OnBefore/After` events might not allow the code to override existing behavior just to add additional logic to flows.

 #### Before/After Operation

 **High Value** - If events are implemented before or after a large operation starts, they're High Quality. <!--High quality, or high value?
-Starting to think that we might want to explain what the high and medium quality and value mean-->
+Starting to think that we might want to explain what the high and medium quality and value mean.
+Also, what do these do?-->

 Examples of high-quality events are: